Initial management of the critically ill adult with an unknown overdose

 - University of Massachusetts Medical School

-Poisoning is a leading cause of death in the young, and it is the leading cause of nontraumatic cardiac arrest under the age of 35 years.
-Overdose is a leading cause of injury-related death in the United States, exceeding the number of deaths due to firearms.
+Poisoning is a leading cause of death especially in the young, in whom it is the leading cause of nontraumatic cardiac arrest under the age of 35 years.
+Overdose, both intentional and unintentional, has also become the leading cause of injury-related death in the United States, exceeding the number of deaths due to firearms, falls, or motorized vehicle collisions.

 Severely poisoned patients may present in extremis.
 Such patients require an organized, targeted resuscitation despite incomplete, uncertain, or even erroneous information.
 A "generic" approach based upon the advanced cardiac life support (ACLS) protocols intended for cardiac patients is suboptimal .
 It can lead to missed opportunities for specific life-saving interventions and may at times be harmful.